nginx/unit-docs/source/configuration.rst

       }

    You can also combine certain special characters in a pattern.
-Here, any URIs will match except the ones containing :samp:`/api/`:
+Here, any URIs match except the ones containing :samp:`/api/`:

    .. code-block:: json